boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `setupData` (optional): custom object that is passed to the game `setup` function.

-`unlisted` (optional): if set to `true`, the room will be excluded from the public list of room instances.
+`unlisted` (optional): if set to `true`, the match will be excluded from the public list of match instances.

-Returns `roomID`, which is the ID of the newly created game instance.
+Returns `matchID`, which is the ID of the newly created game instance.

 #### Joining a game

 ##### POST `/games/{name}/{id}/join`

-Allows a player to join a particular room instance `id` of a game named `name`.
+Allows a player to join a particular match instance `id` of a game named `name`.

 Accepts three JSON body parameters: